-The contributions of this work are three-fold, spanning open questions in computer vision and machine learning.
+The contributions of this paper are threefold, spanning open questions in computer vision and machine learning.
 First, a "crowd-centric" methodology for estimating the sizes of crowds moving in different directions, which does not depend on object detection or feature tracking, is presented.
 Second, a Bayesian regression procedure is derived for the estimation of counts, which is a Bayesian extension of Poisson regression.
-A closed-form approximation to the predictive distribution, which can be kernelized to handle non-linearities, is derived, together with an approximate procedure for optimizing the hyperparameters of the kernel function, under the Type-II maximum marginal likelihood criteria.
+A closed-form approximation to the predictive distribution, which can be kernelized to handle nonlinearities, is derived, together with an approximate procedure for optimizing the hyperparameters of the kernel function, under the Type-II maximum marginal likelihood criteria.
 It is also shown that the proposed approximation to BPR is related to a GPR with a specific noise term.
-Third, the proposed crowd counting approach is validated on two large datasets of pedestrian imagery, and its robustness demonstrated through results on two hours of video.
-To our knowledge, this is the first pedestrian counting system that accounts for multiple pedestrian flows, and successfully operates continuously in an outdoors. unconstrained, environment for such periods of time.
+Third, the proposed crowd counting approach is validated on two large data sets of pedestrian imagery, and its robustness demonstrated through results on 2 hours of video.
+To our knowledge, this is the first pedestrian counting system that accounts for multiple pedestrian flows and successfully operates continuously in an outdoor unconstrained environment for such periods of time.

-The paper is organized as follows.
+This paper is organized as follows.
 Section II reviews related work in crowd counting.
-GPR is discussed in Sections III, and BPR is proposed in Section IV.
+GPR is discussed in Section III, and BPR is proposed in Section IV.
 Section V introduces a crowd counting system based on motion segmentation and Bayesian regression.
 Finally, experimental results on the application of Bayesian regression to the crowd counting problem are presented in Section VI.